ShrSubash/Toy-Robot/README.md

 Toy Robot Code Challenge

+Question and requirements:

 The Toy Robot coding challenge is described in the following pages.
-Please review and complete an implementation that fulfills the requirements.
-Please take as much time as you need to complete the challenge.
-We would prefer you take the time to complete a solution you are happy with.
-We use these submissions to help us understand your abilities and provide a discussion point should you be successful in progressing to the next stage.
-We are specifically interested in how you approach the problem.
-We like to see elegant solutions and clean code; write this as if someone else will be maintaining your code, with a preference on maintainability and correctness rather than performance.
 Please complete the solution in a language relevant for the role being applied for.
 You will be advised when receiving the challenge by our hiring manager.
 What to include in your submission